sitphp/doubles/doc/04_testing_doubles.md

 });
 ```

-### Specify call count overwriting
+### Specific call return value
-For each of the above ways of changing a method's behaviour, you can specify which calls is concerned by the change:
+For each of the above ways of modifying a method's return value, you can specify which calls is concerned by the change:

 ```php
 // Make "myMethod" method return "hello" the second time it is called